vegetable oil shelf life

 What Is The Best Way To Store Vegetable Oil?

-Although proper storage is important for all foods, for vegetable oil, it will make a difference in the months before the oil becomes rancid.
-So follow a few simple guidelines and make sure your cooking oil lasts as long as possible.
+Although proper storage is important for all foods, for most cooking oils, it will make a difference in the months before the oil becomes rancid.
+So follow a few simple guidelines and make sure your vegetable oil lasts as long as possible.

 Tip 1: Be sure to store in a dark and cool place